zendive/jsdiff/README.md

     - If search query contains at least one upper-case letter - the search will be case-sensitive.
   - Indicator of the last update time.
   - Indicator of a fatal error (out of storage memory).
-  - DevTools light/dark color scheme support.
+  - DevTools light/dark colour scheme support.

 - Compare objects between multiple [sub]domains, Chrome tabs, or single page reloads.